This recipe walks you through the steps to make a chewy, flavorful, well-balanced pizza crust for tasty, homemade New York style pizza.

-Then add in the salt and 1 tablespoon oil and mix until just combined.
-Use a fork or your hands.
-When the dough is ready, place on an oiled plate or baking sheet using the remaining vegetable oil, knead for about 1 minute, and shape into a ball.
-Place the ball in a bowl sprayed with cooking spray, cover with plastic wrap, and refrigerate for 24-72 hours.
+Add in the salt and 1 tablespoon oil and mix with your hands until just combined.
+Then place the dough on an oiled plate or baking sheet using the remaining vegetable oil, knead for 1 to 2 minutes until stretchy, and shape into a ball.
+Place the ball in a bowl sprayed with cooking spray, cover the bowl with plastic wrap, and refrigerate for 24 to 72 hours.

 An hour before you're ready to bake the pizza, place your baking stone on an oven rack in the second highest position in your oven.
 Preheat the oven to 500 degrees.

 Remove the dough from the refrigerator and cut in half, shape each half into a ball and place both on a baking sheet sprayed with cooking spray.
 Spray the balls with cooking spray as well and then cover with plastic wrap and let stand for about an hour while the oven is preheating.